-- Deteriorating Accounts Receivable: Most WSPs in Kenya have large receivables due to historical poor payment by institutional clients.
-A deterioration of the accounts receivable may indicate write-offs of some of the debtors. - Lengthening terms of settlement for payables: This may reflect unilateral actions taken by the WSP as coping measures because of insufficiency of cash to meet the payment of obligations falling due in each cycle. - Repeated Changes in Suppliers: When a WSP changes suppliers frequently, it is important to ascertain the reasons.
+- Increasingly irrecoverable accounts receivable: Most WSPs in Kenya have large receivables due to historical poor payment by institutional clients.
+A deterioration of the accounts receivable may indicate writeoffs of some of the debtors. - Lengthening terms of settlement for payables This may reflect unilateral actions taken by the WSP as coping measures because of insufficiency of cash to meet the payment of obligations falling due in each cycle. - Repeated changes in suppliers When a WSP changes suppliers frequently, it is important to ascertain the reasons.
 If quality or improved economy are not the apparent motivation, the problem may be one of suppliers tightening the terms of sale because of the WSP's failure to settle the payment of invoices on a timely basis due to financial strain.